WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 ## Notify Delete Response

-Once the Notify Server has sucessfully handled the subscription deletion then it should authenticate the following request including the hash of the existing subscription payload.
+Once the Notify Server has successfully handled the subscription deletion then it should authenticate the following request including the hash of the existing subscription payload.

 - act - description of action intent.
 Must be equal to "notify_delete_response"
 - iss - did:key of an identity key.
 Enables to resolve associated Dapp domain used.